 Plants that naturally survive in your area are the ones best adapted to your soil, climate and rainfall.
 By selecting plants that either avoid or tolerate dry conditions, a beautiful, thriving landscape can be made possible.

-Why Choose Drought Tolerant Landscaping
+Why Choose Drought Tolerant Landscaping?

 While cacti and succulents may have a place in some drought-tolerant gardens, they are not the only alternatives.
 There are numerous plants found in most landscapes that survive periods of drought.
 Placing these plants in the garden reduces the need to supply extra water during periods of inadequate rainfall.

 - Lamb's ears provide wonderful texture in rock gardens and spread easily.
 It is typically grown for its silvery foliage, which has a velvety texture.
 Because of its velvet-like texture, lamb's ear is very drought tolerant.

-There are numerous types of African daisies that can grow most anywhere and all are very drought tolerant.
+- There are numerous types of African daisies that can grow most anywhere and all are very drought tolerant.

 - Gaillardia blanket flower

-Don't forget to include drought tolerant shrubs and trees as well.
+Don't forget to include drought tolerant shrubs, trees, and vines as well.
 There are a variety of native shrubs and trees that are tolerant of drought as well as those from other areas.
 For instance, spirea can be used as an ornamental accent in a rock garden or as a low border along a walk or drive.
 These shrubs are drought tolerant and beautiful.
 Spirea is also easy to care for in the garden.
 Another drought-tolerant shrub you can grow nearly anywhere is viburnum.
 This shrub can be found in many varieties, provides year-round interest and is easy to care for.

 Heat-resistant trees for the landscape can include: